Persistent and resistant weeds like fall panicum and yellow and green foxtail can damage yields and raise costs.

 A Tale of Three Foxtails

 Once a weed like giant foxtail establishes its foothold in a field, it can take five years to reduce the seed bank by just 50 percent, according to Michigan State University Weed Science.
 The university also reported that even a very conservative giant foxtail presence – just three per square foot – reduced corn yields by as much as 14 percent.
-Chemical control of giant foxtail in broadleaf crops, such as soybeans, is fairly easy with the available soybean trait and chemistry technologies.
 Any type of foxtail is more challenging to control in corn or wheat, as both plants are grasses.
 In wheat, green foxtail infestations of 97 plants per square meter resulted in a yield loss of 8-44 percent.

 A fourth weed is commonly mistaken for green foxtail – fall panicum.
 According to Penn State Extension, “Both grasses have smooth or sparsely hairy leaf blades, as well as split, partially overlapping leaf sheaths.
 The leaf sheath margins of green foxtail, however, are densely lined with upward pointing hairs, while those of fall panicum are smooth.”
 While the differences become more evident in fully-grown plants, they are virtually indistinguishable when they are seedlings.